-Depending on what type of computer you create, you may also be saving a few hundred dollars over the cost of buying a prebuilt system.
+Depending on what type of computer you create, you may also be saving a few hundred dollars over the cost of buying a prebuilt system, though in today’s market that’s not always the case.
+Some people are buying prebuilt PCs to get the GPU they want.
 To help you assemble the best PC build for gaming or productivity on your budget, we've created a set of recommended parts lists below, organized by total price.

 A Time of Shortages

-However, before we get to our recommendations, we have to talk about the state of the PC component market right now.
+Before we get to our recommendations, we have to talk about the state of the PC component market right now.
 Due to a perfect storm of production problems and high-demand, it’s often difficult to find some of the key PC components in stock.
-All of the best graphics cards and even the worst ones are out of stock.
-You can find pretty much any card for sale by scalpers on eBay and, according to our up-to-date GPU Price Index, that means spending at least $800 for an RTX 3060 card that should cost $329.
+All of the best graphics cards and even many of the worst ones are out of stock.
+You can find pretty much any card for sale by scalpers on eBay and, according to our up-to-date GPU Price Index, that means spending almost $700 for an RTX 3060 card that should theoretically cost $329.

 Also note that we don't include the cost of an operating system, because you can get Windows 10 for Free or Cheap.
 Nor do we include the price of peripherals such as the best gaming monitors, best gaming keyboards or best gaming mouse.

 |RAM||Corsair Vengeance LPX 16GB (2x8GB) DDR4-3200||$53.99|

 |PSU||EVGA 110-BQ-0500-K1 500 BQ 500W 80 Plus Bronze||$39.99|